 Getting started

-You are ready to trade Conditionals on Butter.
-This page walks you through the basic steps from funding your wallet to placing and settling your first trade.
+This page walks you through the basic steps from funding your wallet to placing and settling your first conditionals trade.

-You can access the butter app at app.butter.markets.
+You can access the butter app at app.butter.marketsarrow-up-right.

 Log in

-When you connect an EVM wallet, Butter creates a Butter wallet that is derived from your connected wallet.
+When you connect an Ethereum Virtual Machine (EVM) wallet, Butter creates a Butter wallet that is derived from your connected wallet.
 This Butter wallet is what holds your conditional USDC balances and positions on Unichain.

 Deposit collateral